weeds to target late summer and fall

-AN ENCORE VISIT to my public-radio show and podcast by Teri Dunn Chace, author of “How to Eradicate Invasive Plants,” happened just in the nick, I do believe.
-Late summer and fall turn out to be the best time for getting the upper hand over a wide range of common weeds, including Japanese knotweed, ragweed, Ailanthus, bindweed, curly dock and more, so I was relieved to have Teri join me again to chart a focused course of action.
-Listen in or just read on as we gripe about weeds, and grapple with them together.
+AN ENCORE VISIT to my public-radio show and podcast one recent August by Teri Dunn Chace, author of “How to Eradicate Invasive Plants,” happened just in the nick, I do believe.
+Late summer and fall turn out to be the best time for getting the upper hand over a wide range of common weeds, including Japanese knotweed, ragweed, Ailanthus, bindweed, curly dock and more, so I was relieved to have Teri help me chart a focused course of action.
+We griped about weeds, and grappled with them together.

 No matter what weed you are facing, if it’s flowering or setting seed now, be sure to behead it: mow it down, harvest the blooms for bouquets, or otherwise prevent a successful sexual reproduction cycle.